Dishonored 2: Development

 Dishonored 2 was developed by Arkane Studios and published by Bethesda Softworks.
 After having co-directed the first game, Harvey Smith worked as director of Dishonored 2.
 Though the first Dishonored was developed by both Arkane teams in Lyon, France and Austin, United States, its sequel was developed largely solely in Lyon as Arkane Studios Austin were focused on developing 2017's Prey.
 Both studios collaborated on the game, and playtested each other's builds.
 The game runs on Arkane's "Void" engine, as opposed to Unreal Engine 3 that was previously used in Dishonored.
 The Void engine is based on id Tech 5, though the majority of the original engine was rewritten.
 Arkane removed unneeded elements from the engine like the mini open world and overhauled the graphics.
 The new engine is intended to improve in-game lighting and post-processing to help the game's visuals, and allows the game to visualize subsurface scattering.

 Dishonored was not developed with a sequel in mind, but ideas for one began to emerge during the development of its downloadable content.
-Harvey Smith called the decision to play as Emily as intuitive at the start, with Emily having been a child in the original game.
-The impact that Emily had on players in Dishonored, which changed how the game was being played, made the developer decide to continue her story and give her more depth in Dishonored 2.
+Harvey Smith described the decision to make Emily playable as "intuitive", with Emily having been a child in the original game.
+The impact that Emily had on players in Dishonored, which changed how the game was being played, made the developers decide to continue her story and give her more depth in Dishonored 2.
 Although this meant moving the timeline along, Arkane did not want to go too far for fear of losing the series' gaslamp fantasy / steampunk aesthetics.
 The choice to include Corvo as an alternate player character was itself a later decision.

 In contrast to the first game, it was decided that both Emily Kaldwin and Corvo Attano should be voiced in Dishonored 2.
 The developers had previously experimented with a voiced player character with the assassin Daud in two pieces of Dishonoreds downloadable content, The Knife of Dunwall and The Brigmore Witches.
 Voiced player characters allowed the developers to draw attention to things on-screen via dialogue, and Arkane found them better at making players more emotionally invested.
 As Corvo had been a silent character in the first game, Arkane wanted to avoid going against any broad assumptions a player may have made about his character while also giving him a more assertive personality, which Smith remarked as an increased challenge for the writers.
 Originally, the player was to have access to all the powers regardless of what character was chosen.
 However, instead the team chose to limit them, and have the character's powers "reflect their lives or their time in the world".